spacotto/grimoire/python/core_concepts/functions.md

     return #optional
 ```
 # Anatomy of a Function
+A function consists of several elements, some mandatory (they must always be present), some optional.
+1. The header
+2. The Scope

 ## The Header
 The **header** is the first **line that defines the function’s interface**.
 It includes several elements, some mandatory (they must always be present), some optional.